finos/common-domain-model/documentation/source/product-model.rst

      }
    ]

-The full form of this example can be seen in the CDM Portal Ingestion panel, products->equity->eqs-ex01-single-underlyer-execution-long-form-other-party.xml.
+The full form of this example can be seen by ingesting one of the samples provided in the CDM distribution under products / equity / eqs-ex01-single-underlyer-execution-long-form-other-party.xml.
 As can be seen in the full example, for an interest rate leg, the ``unitOfAmount`` and the ``perUnitOfAmount`` would both be a currency (e.g. 0.002 USD per USD).
 The  ``priceType`` would be an InterestRate and, in the case of a floating leg, the ``spreadType`` would be a Spread.

 Quantity
 """"""""